fdformula/MathlyLua/README.md

 ```
   F1               to open help document on current Lua/mathly function

-  F2               to start Lua with mathly loaded
+  F2               to start Lua interpreter with mathly loaded
   Ctrl-,           to run Lua command on current line in the editor
   Ctrl-.           to run all Lua script in the editor (HTML file? open it in a browser)